mikowals/batch-insert/README.md

 # Usage

-The package creates a batchInsert() function on each collection instance.
-It is designed to work just like insert() but takes an array of objects to be inserted rather than a single object.
+The package adds a `batchInsert()` function on each collection instance.
+It works just like `insert()` but takes an array of objects and returns an array of `_id`s.

+On the client, the `_id`s are available synchronously.
+Client-side security is managed with allow / deny rules on the collection.

+On the server, inserted documents are published to subscribed clients when the `batchInsert` completes successfully.

     // on server and client
     Data = new Meteor.Collection('data');